MuseIT stands for:

 MuseIT is co-funded by the European Union.
 In total there are nine partners from countries within the EU and two associate partners outside the EU.
 Project coordinator is Högskolan i Borås.

-ShareMusic’s part in the MuseIT project is focused on the part concerning cultural co-creation.
-We will work with the development of a Remote Performance Platform that will enable music co-creation at a distance.
-However, we are involved in several other parts of the project, not least in creating an accessible repository for cultural assets.
+ShareMusic’s role the MuseIT project is focused on the part concerning with cultural co-creation.
+We will lead a so called Work Package, where we are going to develop a Remote Performance Platform that will enable music co-creation at a distance.
+We are also involved in several other parts of the project, not least in creating an accessible repository for art and inclusion.

-Music is an essential part of cultural heritage and one of the most difficult to transmit multimodally.
+The goal of the Work Package we lead is to develop low latency technologies to facilitate co-creation services for creating born digital content.
+Music is an essential part of cultural heritage and one of the most challenging to transmit multimodally.
 Music can consist of tangible cultural heritage such as notation, instruments, and recordings.
-However, a music performance – and most notably, traditional songs that are passed on through generations, like the Sami yoik – is intangible.
+However, a music performance – and most notably, traditional songs that are passed on through generations, like the Sami yoik – is intangible heritage.
 This is why music is an integral part of MuseIT.
 If we are able to create multimodal experiences of music, we will be able to do it with other art forms as well.
 The user-centred and co-creative approach of the MuseIT project allows for exploring how it feels to engage in creating art as well as experience the art.

 The participants involved in the development of the Remote Performance Platform, will co-create music together at a distance.
 Research, technological development, and collaborative music-making will happen more or less simultaneously in the process.
 Since the platform is being developed for remote co-creation and online experiences, most participants can engage in the research process from their home.

+An important part of the work is to explore the opportunities for participation and creation that new technologies and digitization can offer to people with disabilities.
+Today much research is of course centred around how individuals with disability can be empowered through AI technology - and at the same time how these individuals’ rights can be safeguarded.
 The JackTrip technology that has been developed at CCRMA, Stanford University, is one part of this platform.
 JackTrip offers low latency to musicians collaborating online, enabling them to stay synchronized, minimizing the issue of delayed sound.
 Since the sound passes through the JackTrip technology, we can also experiment with the digital room and its resonance.
 We will also explore haptics and biodata.
-Through technology and neuro analysis we will be able to investigate how we can transfer feelings and a state of mind to one another remotely.
+Through technology and neuro analysis we are able to investigate how we can transfer feelings and a state of mind to one another remotely.
 By using sensors, data will be collected through the signals of the nerve and muscular system and respiration.

-As a knowledge centre for artistic development and inclusion, ShareMusic is one of the MuseIT-partners that has most experience of working with disabled persons and disabled artists.
-We will recruit a research group of around 30 participants that will help the researchers in developing the platform.
+MuseIT, aims to co-design, develop, and co-evaluate, all its developments.
+In WP5 we carry out many participatory co-design and co-creation activities and we have engaged a group of participants that will help the researchers in developing the platform.
 The uniqueness of each individual’s experience of disability is crucial as this platform aims to be accessible and offer co-creative cultural experiences regardless of ability.
-ShareMusic’s Remote Performance Platform is focused on music-making, however, the technology used can be applied to other forms of art.
+The Remote Performance Platform is focused on music-making, however, the technology used can be applied to other forms of art.
 The use of multimodal technologies will open up enhanced experiences for everyone, an important aspect towards equal access to arts and culture.

 Main webpage for the project MuseIT